 She even lost the attachment that new mothers have to their babies and decided to cut her maternity leave short so she could work.
 "I don't think you're ready to go back to work," her husband said.
 "Don't you dare tell me what to do!" she yelled at him.
 "I'm not telling you; I'm begging you," he replied.
 She was unwavering.
 He was then forced to take time off work to care for their child until they could find a nanny.

 In all of these, he remained steadfast, committed, and devoted.
-He never threatened her with divorce, he was present every day, he showed up for her and their child, and he was patient in the face of adversity.
-He was patient with her as she relived the horrors of her childhood abuse, until she was ready to share her pain with him, which led to her seeking the help she required.
+He never threatened her with divorce; he was present every day.
+He was patient with her as she relived the horrors of her childhood abuse until she was ready to share her pain with him, which led to her seeking the help she required.
 Now, if that isn’t devotion, I don’t know what else is.

 Why I think my relationship failed

-So, in my dating experience (aside from abuse), it is a lack of commitment and devotion that causes relationships to fail.
+So, in my dating experience, aside from abuse, it is lack of commitment and devotion that causes relationships to fail.
 When someone shows you their vulnerability - I am not perfect, I am wounded - I believe the appropriate response is, "How can I help?"
 However, when you've tried everything and the person and/or relationship still don't improve, you can walk away - you're not married.

 But if you don't try to help that person heal and simply leave, the next person you meet will come with their own wounds.
 So, as the Bible teaches, we should learn to make allowances for each other's flaws - learn to forgive, learn to be patient.
 Compared to when you threaten the other person with a breakup in every little thing.

 I was with someone who would occasionally ask me, so what happens if I break up with you?
 There was another instant when we had an issue, got over it, and he said to me, I was thinking of breaking up with you when that happened.
-That made me realize that the person was not ready for commitment, and I wondered if this is how he would threaten to leave our marriage if problems arose.
+That made me realize that the person was not ready for commitment.
+And I wondered if this is how he would threaten to leave our marriage when problems arose.

-If you continue to threaten to leave someone over trivial issues, you are not mature enough for a lifelong relationship like marriage, because issues, deeper issues, will arise that will rock your boat.
+If you continue to threaten to leave someone over trivial issues, then you are not mature enough for a lifelong relationship like marriage.
+Because, deeper issues will arise that will rock your boat.
 I am the type of person who, once I have committed myself to you, is willing to go to any length to see our relationship thrive.

-In situations where the issue is a fundamental problem, such as sexual sin or lack of belief in Christ (if you are a Christian), the chances of it turning around (especially when the other individual isn't willing) are very slim.
+In situations where the issue is a fundamental problem such as sexual sin or lack of belief in Christ (if you are a Christian), the chances of it turning around (especially when the other individual isn't willing) are very slim.
 It is best to accept your lot and walk away.
-It's still painful, but it's absolutely necessary.
+It will be painful, but absolutely necessary.

 Many men appear to have a problem with this, which is when you start hearing statements like - men are not monogamous by nature.
-No, your issue is not monogamy or it's absence, what you lack is self-control.
+No, their issue is not monogamy or it's absence, what they lack is self-control.

 What do you think?
 Leave your comments below.
 Also remember to like, share and subscribe so you don't miss out on what is happening on Let's Talk Nation Blog.